erikdonohoo/resourcify/README.md

 Type: `string`
 Default: `'POST'`

 If you create new resources with requests of a different method, then you can change that here.
-This way the cache knows when to invalidate certain things as new thigns are added to the server.
+This way the cache knows when to invalidate certain things as new things are added to the server.

 ### Getting Around the Cache
 Sometimes you need to clear the cache.
 Sometimes you want to make a request and have it go through even though you have a value cached.
 There are a few ways to do this.